 The same title as show on page 21, but now designed in a cased-in hardbound template.
 Note the space needed on a hardbound in order to wrap around the board material.

 released several months to a year before the paperback, in order to maximize sales to the portion of the market most dedicated to buying that particular title—this practice has become increasingly popular with ambitious indie publishers, thanks in large part to the advent of affordable print-on-demand hardcover binding.

-Hardcovers produced by Lightning Source are made in two very similar processes: case binding and cloth binding.
+Hardcovers produced by Lightning Source are made in two very similar processes: case binding and cloth binding (On October 22, 2019, we will be retiring our blue and grey cloth covers and gold foil spine stamping in favor of a blue and grey digital cloth image with linen textured lamination.
+Read more here).
 In both cases, pages of printed text are combined into a block that is stitched to a rigid cover.
 The crucial difference is that case bound covers are made of cardboard wrapped in laminated paper that has the cover image printed directly on it, while cloth bound covers are made of cardboard covered

 A dust jacket designed using the Lightning Source “cloth binding” Cover Template generator.